keeganjk/onedark.vim/README.md

 A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals, based on [FlatColor](https://github.com/MaxSt/FlatColor), with colors inspired by the excellent [One Dark syntax theme](https://github.com/atom/atom/tree/master/packages/one-dark-syntax) for the [Atom text editor](https://atom.io).

+**This is a fork I have changed the colors of this theme to suit me personal (unnamed color scheme) I won't but updating the color reference or anything of the sort unless this theme gets absurdly popular**

 ## Color Reference

 ![Color Reference](https://raw.githubusercontent.com/joshdick/onedark.vim/master/img/color_reference.png)